daviddripps/dripps-express-mvc/Readme.md

        index.jade
  ```

-see the examples directory for more information.
+see the example directory for more information.

 ## Usage